BLOG DETAIL

 • The candidate’s anterior chamber depth (ACD) needs to be 2.80 mm or greater

-• You will be given a topical anaesthetic drops to numb your eye and ensure you don’t feel any pain.
+• You will be given topical anesthetic drops to numb your eye and ensure you don’t feel any pain.

 • Your eyelids will be held open with a lid speculum.